Thousand Character Classic - 千字文 Qiān zì wén

 In the modern version there are 999 not 1,000 unique characters.
 This is because the character 絜 is repeated at positions 21 [ 164] and 105 but according to many pronounced differently jié clean and xié pure, regulated.
 It is most likely that two rather similar but different characters are now drawn in the same way.
 Various proposals have been made to remove this slight defect but none have been universally accepted.
 Alternatively, there is a widespread view that something flawless is too boastful and would be punished by the gods, it's quite nice to think that the author deliberately chose not to attempt perfection.

-There are three further duplicated pairs, for example 发 fā at 13 and 19 but in this case it because the simplification of traditional characters has produced the duplication - they were distinct characters in the original, traditional form.
+In this version there are three further duplicated characters, for example 发 fā at 13 and 19 but in this case it because the simplification of traditional characters has produced the duplication - they were distinct characters in the original, traditional form.